S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/role-selection.md

 - tap collective intelligence by hearing and deliberating on reasons for nominations
 - increase ownership over the decision
-- ensure support for the role keeper by those affected.
+- ensure support for the rolekeeper by those affected.

 A prerequisite to the selection process is a [clear description](section:clarify-and-develop-domains) of the role's [domain](glossary:domain).